TomacTh/fdf/README.md

 'p': change projection parallel to iso arrows translate your map;

-For mac os change value Of key in fdf_bonus.h
+For mac os change value Of keys in fdf_bonus.h